 The types of amphetamines prescribed to individuals with conditions which qualify for a prescription include:

 The Dangers of Amphetamine Use

-While amphetamines offer the above side effects for those diagnosed with specific disorders or conditions, for others, they are dangers.
-Those diagnosed with conditions which may be helped with amphetamines are placed on strict directions from their doctor.
-Additionally, they have brains which produce chemicals differently than the average person, so amphetamine prescriptions affect these individuals in a different way.
+While amphetamines offer the above side effects for those diagnosed with specific disorders or conditions, for others, they are dangerous.
+Those diagnosed with conditions that may be helped with amphetamines are placed on strict directions from their doctor.
+Additionally, they have brains that produce chemicals differently than the average person, so amphetamine prescriptions affect these individuals in a different way.
 For those who are not advised by a doctor to use amphetamines, addiction is a real danger.
 The potency of these drugs makes forming dependency easy.
 With long-term use, amphetamines can lead to:

 - Increased heartbeat

 - Frequent mood swings